 }

-Refer to the HubBox Components Documentation or examples provided by HubBox for the available component keys (like localPickup) and text keys (like localPickup, homeDelivery, thankYou) within each component.
+Refer to the /docs/components-installation for the available component keys (e.g., localPickup, homeDelivery) and text keys within each component.

-Callbacks allow you to execute your own custom JavaScript code at specific points during the Tag's execution lifecycle or in response to user actions.
-They are defined within the config.callbacks object.
+Callbacks allow you to execute custom JavaScript at specific points in the Tag's lifecycle or in response to user actions.
+They are defined within config.callbacks.

 callbacks: {